spritlesoftware/our-website/content/english/products/voicebot.md

   banner_heading:
   - "A voicebot can **understand your patients**" contents : "Say goodbye to waiting for your turn, with voicebots why bother!
 Be it the nurses or immediate healthcare assistance, this voicebot will be at your service."
-  image: "images/voicebot/banner.gif"
+  image: "images/voicebot/AI-powered-Conversational-Bot.gif"
-  alt : "Digital Healthcare Software Developement Services"
+  alt : "Conversational AI Voice Bots for Hospital Automation"
   button:
     enable : true
     button_label : "Automation?
 We are the ones"